Project Heartbeat

 Documentation During a Life-Threatening In-Hospital Event

 When you’re busy trying to save your patient’s life, probably the last thing on your mind is paperwork.
 After all, if you’re like most health care practitioners, paperwork is always to be dreaded and is only done because it’s required to be completed by law.
-While documentation during a code certainly is required by law, [...]
+While documentation during a code certainly is required by law, you should understand that there are actually some other good reasons to get it done.
+In fact, it may even help you provide better [...]

 30 01, 2019